kodyvajjha/twitter-bots/README.md

 In order to use these programs, you will need to set up a Twitter account and get Twitter API keys.
 This is done by the following steps.

--Create a twitter account if you do not already have one.
+- Create a twitter account if you do not already have one.
--Go to https://apps.twitter.com/ and log in with your twitter credentials.
+- Go to https://apps.twitter.com/ and log in with your twitter credentials.
--Click "Create New App"
+- Click "Create New App"
--Fill out the form, agree to the terms, and click "Create your Twitter application" -In the next page, click on "API keys" tab, and copy your "API key" and "API secret".
+- Fill out the form, agree to the terms, and click "Create your Twitter application"
+- In the next page, click on "API keys" tab, and copy your "API key" and "API secret".
--Scroll down and click "Create my access token", and copy your "Access token" and "Access token secret".
+- Scroll down and click "Create my access token", and copy your "Access token" and "Access token secret".
+Once you have the API keys, you'll need to paste your keys in the appropriate places in the codes above for them to work.

-We use the Python wrapper Tweepy for our project.
+We use the Python wrapper [Tweepy](https://github.com/tweepy/tweepy) for our project.

 Here is a quick overview of the programs included in this repository.

-1)tweet_stream.py : This uses the Twitter Streaming API to get tweets in real time.
+1. [tweet_stream.py](https://github.com/kodyvajjha/twitter-bots/blob/master/tweet_stream.py) : This uses the Twitter Streaming API to get tweets in real time.
 You can also filter tweets using key words.

-2)tweetto_user.py : This program tweets to a user as soon as they post a tweet.
+2. [tweetto_user.py](https://github.com/kodyvajjha/twitter-bots/blob/master/tweetto_user.py) : This program tweets to a user as soon as they post a tweet.
 Useful for bugging your local politician about the status of, say, promised free wifi.
 Careful about this, excessive spamming may get you banned.

-3)tweetto_user_shuf.py: This program tweets the text of a tweet back to a user after shuffling the words around.
+3. [tweetto_user_shuf.py](https://github.com/kodyvajjha/twitter-bots/blob/master/tweetto_user_shuf.py): This program tweets the text of a tweet back to a user after shuffling the words around.

-4)gettweets.py : This program downloads the latest 3000 tweets of a user and stores them in a file called "tweetcorpus".
+4. [gettweets.py](https://github.com/kodyvajjha/twitter-bots/blob/master/gettweets.py) : This program downloads the latest 3000 tweets of a user and stores them in a file called "tweetcorpus".

-5)markov.py : This program implements a markov chain on the downloaded "tweetcorpus" file.
+5. [markov.py](https://github.com/kodyvajjha/twitter-bots/blob/master/markov.py) : This program implements a markov chain on the downloaded "tweetcorpus" file.

-6)markovimproved.py : This program improves on the previous markov chain program.
+6. [markovimproved.py](https://github.com/kodyvajjha/twitter-bots/blob/master/markovimproved.py) : This program improves on the previous markov chain program.
 Details are documented in the code.